Jay113910/Speech-to-Text-Vosk/README.md

 # Speech_to_Text_Vosk
-A real time speech recognition program using microphone based on [Vosk](https://alphacephei.com/vosk/) speech recognition open source toolkit.
+A real time speech recognition program using microphone based on [Vosk](https://alphacephei.com/vosk/) - an open source speech recognition open source toolkit.

 ## How to use
 1. Install the necessary libaries.